 The purpose of the Rural Quality Improvement Steering Committee is to provide the framework for developing a QI plan that is comprehensive, integrated and holistic in its approach to quality management.
-The Committee was asked to make recommendations regarding forms, reports, and education that are needed to implement the model QI plan.

-Margaret Brockman, RN, MSN, Chair Director, Office of Rural Health, Division of Public Health Nebraska Health and Human Services Lincoln
+Margaret Brockman, RN, MSN, Chair Administrator Office of Rural Health, Division of Public Health Nebraska Dept. of Health and Human Services